NHS waiting lists fall, although number of patients facing longest wait climbs

 The number waiting at least four hours from the decision to admit to admission has also fallen, from 158,721 in January to 139,458 last month.

-Some 70.9% of patients in England were seen within four hours in A&Es, up slightly from 70.3% in January.
+Some 70.9 per cent of patients in England were seen within four hours in A&Es, up slightly from 70.3 per cent in January.

-The NHS recovery plan sets a target of March 2024 for 76% of patients attending A&E to be admitted, transferred or discharged within four hours.
+In a letter to hospital leaders this week NHS England said it would award £2 million in capital funding to the 10 trusts with the best performance against the four hour target and £1 million to trusts which achieve the best improvement in March compared to Janaury 2024.

-Ms Woolnough added that “it is unlikely” that these “watered down” targets will not be met.
+The NHS recovery plan sets a target of March 2024 for 76 per cent of patients attending A&E to be admitted, transferred or discharged within four hours.

-“The Government set interim targets such as 76% of people being seen within four hours in A&E, compared with the NHS standard of 95%,” she added.
+Sarah Ms Woolnough chief executive for think tank the King’s Fund said that “it is unlikely” that these “watered down” targets will not be met.

-“Ministers also set the expectation that no heart attack or stroke patients would wait more than 30 minutes for an ambulance, far longer than the NHS standard of 18 minutes.
-Even with these lower goals, both these targets are unlikely to be met by the end of the month.”
+“The Government set interim targets such as 76 per cent of people being seen within four hours in A&E, compared with the NHS standard of 95 per cent” she added.

 Professor Sir Stephen Powis, NHS national medical director, said “demand for NHS services across the country remains high”.